Welcome from the Headteacher

-For more than 40 years the Anglo European School has been committed to achieving the highest academic success through its distinct internationalist curriculum.
+For 50 years the Anglo European School has been committed to achieving the highest academic success through its distinct internationalist curriculum.
 The broad and balanced education with its challenging additional experiences produces open-minded and confident young people who are able to communicate effectively in a variety of languages from the eight currently taught, knowing that they have something worthwhile to say and who have an appreciation and understanding of different cultures, religions and communities in modern Britain and beyond.

 Situated in the village of Ingatestone, this state comprehensive provides an education within a caring and cosmopolitan environment.
 Its success reflects strong leadership and the professionalism of its staff.
 The school is open to all local children and to others who value its internationalist philosophy.
 It was the first state specialist language school in Britain to offer the International Baccalaureate Diploma and the International Baccalaureate Career Programme.
 The school benefits from an active partnership with parents in achieving its aims.

 Excelencia: to achieve academic excellence through a broad, balanced and inclusive curriculum enriched by a strong international dimension.

 Interkulturell: to develop in students a respect for their own culture and the culture of others whilst celebrating the rich diversity of languages, values and traditions.

 L’avenir: to provide students with the linguistic, creative and social skills to move confidently beyond the boundaries of their own communities as they prepare for the next stage in their lives.

 The international dimension is present in every subject area.
 Our unique curriculum, based on the philosophy of the International Baccalaureate, encourages our students to learn to be enquiring, self-reflecting, resilient global citizens.
 The Diplôme du Citoyen accredits the impact the special nature of the school has on each student.